What Are Mortgage Servicing Rights?

 Mortgage Basics - 4-minute read

-Are you considering purchasing a loan for a house?
-Learn more about the secondary mortgage market and how it will affect your mortgage.
+Are you considering getting a loan for a house?
+Learn more about how the secondary mortgage market works and how the loan market will affect your mortgage.